 There's no single cause of clinical depression.
-It can happen for a variety of reasons and it has many triggers.
+It can happen for many reasons and it has many triggers.

 Traumatic or stressful life events can cause clinical depression.